Change doesn’t have to be expensive

 of rows back at the mall.
 There is a lot more room to park in the outer circle anyway.

-2. Use smaller dinner plates.
+Anywhere there is an option for moving instead of standing or sitting take it. - Use smaller dinner plates.
 Seems simple but we, as a society, have got used to

 filling our plates and we don’t stop eating until they are empty.
 We don’t pay

-3. Drink water.
+attention if we are full or not, just whether the plate is done. - Drink water.
 Generally we are all a little dehydrated.
 We have gotten used to that

 feeling and don’t recognize that if we had a little more water in our bodies, we would